 During the fall quarter of 2018, faculty from several Stanford departments and the Freeman Spogli Institute will offer an intensive program of coursework on contemporary China to a select group of 12 Stanford students.
-The courses are open to upper-division undergraduates and graduate students.
-Students from Peking University will also participate in the classes.
+Faculty from Peking University will teach as well.
+There will also be international students at Peking University participating in the courses.
+The courses are open to Stanford upper-division undergraduates and graduate students.
 FSI will cover the costs of travel, lodging, and other living expenses for all participants.

-Four credit-bearing courses will be offered to the program participants, covering various aspects of China’s domestic politics, foreign policy and international relations, economic development, and social trends.
+There will be credit-bearing courses offered to the program participants, covering various aspects of China’s domestic politics, foreign policy and international relations, economic development, and social trends.
+Courses taught by Peking University faculty will also be offered.
 Each course will be 4-5 credits, and each student will be expected to enroll in a full load of 3 courses.
 The courses will be combined with field visits.
 Separate Chinese-language tutoring can be arranged on a non-credit bearing basis for those who are interested.
-The four courses for fall 2018 include:
+The Stanford faculty-taught courses for fall 2018 include:

 - China and the World: Sources and Shapers of China’s Global Engagement

 Taught by Professor Thomas Fingar, Freeman Spogli Institute

 Taught by Professor Jean C. Oi, Department of Political Science and Freeman Spogli Institute

 - The Economic Development of Greater China: Past, Present, and Future

 Taught by Professor Scott Rozelle, Freeman Spogli Institute

 - Chinese Society in the Era of Reform